marthlab/marthlab.github.com/members/derek-barnett.markdown

 ---
 layout: member
-name: Derek Barnet
+name: Derek Barnett
-title: Derek Barnet
+title: Derek Barnett
-email: FILL IN
+email: barnetde@bc.edu
 position: Graduate Student
 ---
 <!-- DO NOT REMOVE CODE ABOVE THIS LINE.
 THIS LINE WILL NOT SHOW UP ON WEBSITE.
 ONLY ON GITHUB PREVIEW-->

 # Background

+Story of my life.

 # Current Projects

+bamtools

+edgewise

+gkno

 # Publications